-16Strictly speaking, this property tax therefore does not have rates but fixed liabilities.
-In a slight abuse of terminology, we at times use the term "tax rates" to refer to these fixed liabilities.
+15Strictly speaking, this property tax therefore does not have rates but fixed liabilities.
+In a slight abuse of terminology, we at times refer to "tax rates" to refer to these fixed liabilities.

-17There are indeed clear differences in the property values between the low- and high-value bands, according to machine learning estimates (Figure B22) discussed in Section B7, which to some extent validates the use of this building quality "tag" in setting tax rates.
+16There are indeed clear differences in the property values between the low- and high-value bands, according to machine learning estimates (Figure B22) discussed in Section B7, which to some extent validates the use of this building quality 'tag' in setting tax rates.
 A last category of properties consists of 285 higher-value properties called villas.
 They were not part of the tax campaign and were taxed according to a different tax schedule by different collectors.

-18Due to the cost of maintaining valuation rolls, only one-third of 159 non-OECD countries in the World Bank's Doing Business Survey have mapped and valued their largest city's private plots (Lall, Henderson, and Venables (2017)).
+17Due to the cost of maintaining valuation rolls, only one-third of 159 non-OECD countries in the World Bank's Doing Business Survey have registered their largest city's private plots (Lall et al., 2017).

-19Similar property tax schemes exist in India, Tanzania, Sierra Leone, Liberia, and Malawi (Franzsen and McCluskey (2017)), and were in place in the U.K. from 1989-1993 and Ireland until 2013.
+18Similar property tax schemes exist in India, Tanzania, Sierra Leone, Liberia, and Malawi (Franzsen and McCluskey, 2017), and were in place in the U.K. from 1989-1993 and Ireland until 2013.

-20Real-estate property tax rates varied from 0.27% in Hawaii to 2.47% in New Jersey in 2020.
+19Real-estate property tax rates varied from 0.27% in Hawaii to 2.47% in New Jersey in 2020.

-did so in more than 95% of cases.
+than 95% of cases.
 Table A1 summarizes the different tax abatement treatment groups by property value band.
-The randomization of abatements was stratified at the neighborhood level (351 in total).21
+The randomization of abatements was stratified at the neighborhood level (351 in total).20

 The randomization of abatements before property registration and pre-population of liabilities on tax letters restricted scope for manipulation.
-Independent surveyors accompanied collectors during registration to take the GPS coordinates of each property, which allows us to confirm that collectors did not try to game the assignment of tax rates by assigning codes nonsequentially (e.g., Figure B1).
+Independent surveyors accompanied collectors during registration to take the GPS coordinates of each property, which allows us to confirm that collectors did not try to game the assignment of tax rates by assigning codes non-sequentially (e.g., Figure B1).
 We check balance in Section 4.1, including robustness checks for interactions between the assigned tax liability and exemptions or value band designations.

 To reduce scope for anchoring or comparisons with other taxpayers, tax letters mentioned the property's annual liability without reference to the status quo rate, tax abatements, or anything about randomization.
-Figure A1 provides examples of tax letters for each of the rate treatments.22
+Figure A1 provides examples of tax letters for each of the rate treatments.21